code-423n4/2022-09-artgobblers/README.md

 * Can reveals be halted by an adversary or messed up in a way that the attributes assigned are not random?

 ### Related to GOO:
-* is all access control sound?
+* Is all access control sound?
 Can an adversary mint goo for themselves?
 * Can an innocent user accidentally burn goo without recourse?
 * Can an adversary burn goo from another user's wallet?